Google foobar, part iv: layin' bricks

 Solution

-My next idea was the one that finally did it: a sort of recursive formula, where basically you make a choice for an integer (or a step, in the bricks version of the problem) and "set it aside", and then work on the remaining problem.
+My next idea was the one that finally did it: a sort of recursive formula, where basically you

-It works by first trying to find all the possible sums that express n, starting at 1.
-Those are composed by the sums expressing n - 1 starting at 2 (1 is already taken), plus those expressing n starting at 2.
-The second one is needed because here we also take n itself as a possibility (I'll explain why later); we can of course correct this by just subtracting 1 from the final result.
+It works by first trying to find all the possible sums that express \(n\), starting at \(1\).
+Those are composed by the sums expressing \(n - 1\) starting at \(2\) (1 is already taken), plus those expressing \(n\) starting at \(2\).
+The second one is needed because here we also take \(n\) itself as a possibility (I'll explain why later); we can of course correct this by just subtracting \(1\) from the final result.

-As we said, we need to subtract 1, so we end up with 1, the correct answer for 3.
+As we said, we need to subtract \(1\), so we end up with \(C(3, 1) - 1 = 1\), the correct answer for \(n = 3\).

-The reason we need that second count_sums_of(n, start=prev_start + 1) term can become apparent for larger numbers, like n = 6:
+The reason why we need that second \(C(n_i, k_{i - 1} + 1)\) term can become apparent for larger numbers, like \(n = 6\):

 So, the idea is to implement this as a recursive function: